aksenovaa/documentation/BestPractice/CodeBuilding.md

-## Fluid Powered TYPO3: Best Practice for Code Building
+## TYPO3 на базе Fluid: Best Practice for Code Building

 This section of the documentation describes how to build code automatically.
-There are a few features in the Fluid Powered TYPO3 family which enable automatic code generation based on conventions.
+There are a few features in the TYPO3 на базе Fluid family which enable automatic code generation based on conventions.
 The first and most important such feature is the code generation features of EXT:builder which can be found on Github: [https://github.com/FluidTYPO3/builder](https://github.com/FluidTYPO3/builder).